cllmthvlln/The-Base-Network/README.md

 Cross-chain interoperability allows assets and NFTs to flow between Base and other networks.
 BaseScan is an on-chain explorer for tracking Base transactions.
 Base allows microtransactions due to its low fees.
+Aerodrome controls ~50% of DEX volume on Base.